 Light Reign, James Turrell’s “skyspace" is on always-and-forever display at the Henry, but it's always and forever changing.
 It’s an outdoor room with an opening in the ceiling so you can sit and watch the sky go by. $10 suggested.

 Civilized but not-too-schmancy wine shop Portalis offers free tastings on Saturday and Sunday.
 A lot of regulars show up, particularly Ballard-farmers-market shoppers on Sundays.
 Those people sound smart.
 Free.

-Cure would like to invite you to “celebrate or lament” the end of your weekend with a $12 bottle of Cava (Spanish sparkling wine) on Sundays.
-Starred for cheap bubbles on the Lord’s day. $12.
+Tiny, inviting Cure invites you to “celebrate or lament” the end of your weekend with a $12 bottle of Spanish sparkling wine and a view of Cal Anderson Park on the Lord’s day. $12.

-Jesus god, this sounds good: Dinner for two in the form of a whole two-pound Dungeness crab—wok-seared with tamarind sauce, Singaporean yellow curry, scallions and ginger, or Saigon salt-and-pepper style—served with a fresh mango and papaya salad for $30, every Sunday and Monday night at Monsoon.
-Also: Bottles of wine, 30 percent off.
-See you there. $30.
+This sounds SO GOOD: dinner for two in the form of a two-pound Dungeness crab—wok-seared with tamarind sauce, Singaporean yellow curry, scallions and ginger, or Saigon salt-and-pepper style—served with papaya salad for $35, every Sunday and Monday night at Monsoon.
+Bonus: bottles of wine (all of them!)
+30 percent off! $35.

-Wallingford's Moon Temple is one of the highest-quality dive bars this city is privileged to still contain.
-Trivia night here is fueled by strong-ass drinks, and probably concomitantly fun.
-Long live the Moon Temple! $2 (registration fee per player).
+Wallingford's Moon Temple is one of the highest-quality dive bars this city is privileged to still contain, and now the Moon Temple is going to be razed for so-called progress sometime in the not-too-distant future.
+Sunday trivia night here is fueled by strong-ass drinks.
+Go before it's too late! $2 (registration fee per player).